ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 - And many more...

 ### Items & Entities

 - `ItemSword`, `ItemArmor`, `ItemBlock`, `ItemTool`, `ItemAppleGold`
 - `EntityPlayer`
 - `Items` - All items
 - `Enchantments` - All enchantments

 ### Other

 - `playerControllerMP` - Player controller
 - `hud3D` - 3D HUD
 - `friends` - Friends list array
-- `VERSION` - Client version
+- `VERSION` - The clients version

 ## Persistence

 - Scripts are automatically saved to LocalStorage
-- They will be loaded automatically on next startup
+- They will be loaded automatically on the next startup (by reload)
 - Deleting a script removes it from storage
 - Modules created by scripts appear in the `Scripts` category in ClickGUI

-## Tips
+## 💡 Tips!

 ### Clean Up Resources
 Always clean up in the disable function: